Book a Demo

 A clean, organized store is the utmost importance for retail facility managers.
 To make it happen, facility managers must prioritize uptime and inventory management.

-Retail facility managers depend on Maintenance Connection’s CMMS for work order tracking, inventory management and preventive maintenance schedules.
-Using Maintenance Connection, retail facility managers can implement preventive maintenance on assets like:
+Retail facility managers depend on building maintenance management software for work order tracking, inventory management and preventive maintenance schedules.
+Using building maintenance software, retail facility managers can implement preventive maintenance on assets like:

 • Carpet